crazycodr/standard-exceptions/docs/exceptions/http-client-exceptions.md

 You should return this exception when there is a legal request deposited against a specific resource that is being requested.

 Tags: `\Exceptions\Tag\AbortedTag` and `\Exceptions\Tag\ForbiddenTag`

+---

+### 456: UnrecoverableErrorException

+You should return this exception when the server encounters an unrecoverable error with an internal provider.

+Tags: `\Exceptions\Tag\AbortedTag`